-Now Clockwise will automatically recognize that a meeting has a location, determine how far it is and protect the right amount of transit time on your schedule.
+Clockwise can automatically recognize that a meeting has an external location, determine how far it is, and protect the right amount of transit time on your schedule.

 How Clockwise uses travel time

-Clockwise uses machine learning to identify meetings that require travel, understands how much time to block off and automatically holds an intelligently determined amount of time on your calendar.
-You can visualize the Clockwise travel time by toggling on your Clockwise Private Calendar, or by enabling Travel Time events.
+Clockwise uses machine learning to identify meetings that require travel, understands how much time to block off, and automatically holds an intelligently determined amount of time on your calendar.

 Clockwise protects your travel time in three main ways:

-- If a meeting on Autopilot conflicts with a travel time block, Clockwise will try to resolve that conflict automatically
+- If a flexible meeting conflicts with a travel time block, Clockwise will try to resolve that conflict automatically

-- Clockwise will never move a meeting on Autopilot into a time that conflicts with a travel time block
+- Clockwise will never move a flexible meeting into a time that conflicts with a travel time block

 - Clockwise Scheduler will know which times that appear to be free on your calendar or a colleague's calendar actually have conflicting travel time blocks and won't recommend those times.